MehulBhundiyaH/Cold_Email_Generator/README.md

 - You'll see the basic streamlit app interface.
 - Paste the link of the job page in the input box and submit.
 - Within 30 seconds, the cold email will be ready for your use !

-## Overview

-Cold Email Generator is an end-to-end tool designed for software service companies to streamline the process of creating personalized cold emails for job opportunities listed by potential clients.
-By leveraging advanced AI and database technologies like Llama 3.1, Chroma DB, LangChain, and Streamlit, the tool automates the extraction of job requirements, matches them with relevant portfolios, and generates tailored cold emails, enabling efficient and targeted outreach.

 ## Features